5 Smart Ways to Leverage Your Home Equity

 Pros of using home equity for higher education:

 - You could secure a lower interest rate.
 Parents planning to pay off loans for their children anyway could get a lower interest rate by using a home equity loan versus federal or private student loans.
 However, it depends on the type of student loan and how home equity rates compare.
-A federal Direct PLUS loan taken out after 7/1/2017 comes with a rate of 7%, for example.
+A federal Direct PLUS loan taken out since July 2018 comes with a rate of 7.6%, for example.
 You may be able to get a home equity loan with a rate lower than that depending on your creditworthiness, notes DiBugnara.

 - You could help your children avoid defaulting on their student loans.
 If your kids are struggling to pay back loans, accessing your home equity to pay some of them off could help them out of a sticky situation and keep their loans out of default.

 Cons of using home equity for higher education: